 PGY-1 Ambulatory Care/HIV Residency

-The resident will participate in staff development and education (nursing, pharmacy, medical students, physicians, and staff) at Cares Community Health.
+The resident will participate in staff development and education (nursing, pharmacy, medical students, physicians, and staff) at One Community Health.
 The resident will also be required to complete a research project during the residency year and present his/her research at the Western States Residency Showcase.

 - To develop specialized skills in management of chronic diseases including HIV/AIDS, hepatitis C, diabetes, hypertension, hyperlipidemia, asthma, chronic pain conditions including neuropathy, mental health conditions, and anticoagulation.